protobufjs/bytebuffer.js/README.md

 ======================================
 Provides a Java-like, Netty-inspired ByteBuffer implementation using typed arrays.
 It also tries to abstract a bit of the complexity away by providing convenience methods for those who just want to write stuff without caring about signed, unsigned and the actual bit sizes.
-It's also used for the cross-platform multiplayer component in [eSoccer](http://www.esoccer.me), an HTML5 game developed at [University of Applied Sciences Bonn](http://www.h-brs.de).
+It's also one of the components driving [ProtoBuf.js](https://github.com/dcodeIO/ProtoBuf.js).

 ByteBuffer
 ----------